Oregon Coast Road Trip Itinerary

 As you make your way through Manzanita and Rockaway Beach, you’ll come upon the town of Tillamook after a little while.

-Tillamook actually sits a bit more inland, but now’s a great chance to taste the famous cheese and ice cream that comes from this town in Oregon.
-Also, the creamery features views of the factory floor, a restaurant, and plenty of free samples.
+Tillamook actually sits a bit more inland, but it offers a great chance to taste the famous cheese and ice cream that comes from this town in Oregon.

 9. Cape Meares

 Cape Meares is a not-to-miss spot on this Oregon coast road trip.
-Sitting 200 feet above the ocean, it’s part of the Three Capes Scenic Route which also includes Cape Lookout and Cape Kiwanda.
+Sitting 200 feet above the ocean, it’s part of the Three Capes Scenic Route, which also includes Cape Lookout and Cape Kiwanda.

 Cape Meares view on your Oregon Coast itinerary